The U.S. Federal Reserve (Fed) Interest Rate Decision

 Fed Announces Interest Rate Decision

-The Federal Reserve projections for the federal funds rate call for a median of 4.6% by the end of 2024.
+The Federal Reserve projections for the federal funds rate call for a median of 4.4% by the end of 2024.
 Historically, outside of external shocks like the pandemic, when the Federal Reserve chooses to cut the target rate, it does so in increments of 0.25%.
-That argues for three rate cuts before the end of the year.
+That argues for two more rate cuts before the end of the year.

 How The Fed Interest Rate Decision Impacts Home Buyers